Hot Tub Shock: When to Shock and Which Type to Use

 | Reactivates bromine? | Yes | No |

-| Best for | After every use; bromine systems | Monthly disinfection; heavy use; suspected contamination |
+| Best for | After every use; bromine systems | Monthly disinfection.
+Heavy use; suspected contamination |

-| Risks | None significant | Overchlorination; component damage if used exclusively |
+| Risks | None significant | Overchlorination.
+Component damage if used exclusively |

 MPS (non-chlorine shock) is the maintenance shock.
 It oxidizes chloramines and bather waste without adding chlorine.
 The oxidation process releases oxygen into the water, breaking down organic compounds that would otherwise consume your sanitizer.
 You can re-enter the spa in 15 minutes with the cover off.
-Per Master Spas maintenance documentation, non-chlorine shock does NOT disinfect bacteria, for disinfection, chlorine shock is required.
+Per Master Spas maintenance documentation, non-chlorine shock doesn’t disinfect bacteria, for disinfection, chlorine shock is required.

 Chlorine shock is the disinfection shock.
 When you need to kill bacteria, after heavy use, suspected contamination, illness in the spa, or after drain and refill, chlorine shock is the tool.
 Raise free chlorine above 8 ppm, then wait until it drops below 5 ppm before entering.
 That typically takes 4-8 hours depending on temperature and sunlight.